deni37/Unabashed/README.md

 Basic Bash scripting library

 This is a collection of simple libraries designed to speed up scripting in Bash.
 Everything is broken into groups based on purpose.
 Source desired libraries into your Bash script for day-to-day Linux administration.
-Verifiy that the file loaded by testing with:
+Verify that the file loaded by testing with:
   [[ -n <VERIFY_VARIABLE> ]] || { exit-on-error }
   For example:
       [[ -s "/path/to/print.lib" ]] && . /path/to/print.lib